kavehzare98/Utilities/README.md

 ## Current Utilities

 1. Line Copy (`lin_cpy.py`)
-    - This utility copies specified lines of text from file.
+    - This utility copies specified lines of text from file into clipboard.
     - By default, the tool finds the latest edited file in the current directory.
     - User can also specify a file (or filepath) to copy from.
 2. TBD...